taniaturdean/Data-Science-Society-Workshop/Missing outputs.md

-## Here are the 2 missing files from the Jupyter Notebook.
+# Missing files from the Jupyter Notebook

+In the Jupyter Notebook, 2 outputs are not displayed.
+I displayed them here.

 ####  Output 112